chmouel/gosmee/README.md

 This command will save the JSON data of new payloads received at your smee URL to `/tmp/savedreplay/timestamp.json` and create a shell script with cURL options to `/tmp/savedreplay/timestamp.sh`.
 You can replay the webhook effortlessly by repeatedly running the shell script.
 You can add the `-l` flag to the shell script to replay on `localhost:8080`.

-You can ignore certain events (identified by GitLab/GitHub/Bitbucket) by adding one or more `--ignore-even`t flags.
+You can ignore certain events (identified by GitLab/GitHub/Bitbucket) by adding one or more `--ignore-event` flags.

 If you want to save the payloads but not replay them, you can use `--noReplay`.